MS EPM Tools - Latest Official Version: MS Project Server 2013

 - Active directory Enterprise Resourcepool synchronization is a time consuming process, it removes and add the users during synchronization, due to this sometimes users may loose the access to Project Server during synchronization.

-The release of Project Server 2013 is paired with the release of a new service in Office 365 for enterprises, "Project Online".
+The release of Project Server 2013 was paired with the release of a new service in Office 365 for enterprises, "Project Online".
 Basically, your organization can host Project Server hardware/infrastructure in Microsoft data centers.
 Entire operational maintenance can be handled by Microsoft and also they provide disaster recovery, and maintenance.
 If you decided to host your server in Microsoft data centers, Microsoft offers guaranteed, financially-backed uptimes and phone support 24 hours a day, seven days a week.

 Note: All EPM versions are completely integrated with Microsoft office products (MS Outlook, MS Excel and MS Word etc.)